BradleyChatha/jcli/README.md

 Our main function is defined to return an `int` (status code) while also taking in any arguments passed to us via the `args` parameter.

 First, we create `executor` which is a `CommandLineInterface` instance.
-If you are not familiar with D, the `!(app)` construct is how we pass template parameters in D, so this would be analogous to `<app>()` in C++.

-For `CommandLineInterface` to discover commands, it must know which modules (in D, this is a code file) to look in.
+To discover commands, it must know which modules to look in.
 Remember at the start I told you to write `module app;` at the start of the file?
-So all `!(app)` is doing is passing the module called `app` into `CommandLineInterface`, so that it can find all our commands there.
+So what we're doing here is passing our module called `app` into `CommandLineInterface`, so that it can find all our commands there.

 For future reference, you can pass any amount of modules into `CommandLineInterface`, not just a single one.